CollaborativeRoboticsLab/sphero_rvr_ros/sphero_rvr_controllers/readme.md

 # sphero rvr controllers

 The `controllers` package is responsible for managing the robot's controllers.
-This may include PID controllers, trajectory controllers, and other types of control systems.
+This may include PID controllers, trajectory controllers, state and sensor broadcasters, and other types of controllers.

 ## controllers